KwonSeungwon/lifelogCore/README.md

 # lifelogParser

 for LifeLog(HR, STEPS, GPS ...)
-Data Paring the JSON or XML Source
+Data Paring the JSON or XML File